 You’re Growing Too Fast

 Rapid growth is a great problem to have.
 Wouldn’t we all like to be able to say that we’re selling too much stuff?
-Of course we would, but this can be a major problem, especially if you operate a capital-intensive business with long cash flow cycles.
+Of course we would.
+However, this can be a major problem, especially if you operate a capital-intensive business with long cash flow cycles.